button-tech/ton-sync-payments-channel/README.md

 We will not attach pk and other hardcoded data to our github: https://github.com/button-tech/ton-sync-payments-channel

+We also have a video demo how to run all of that stuff:

 Thank you for a contest, it was great challenge for us, BW Team